2018 World Grand Prix (darts)

 The 2018 Unibet World Grand Prix was the 21st staging of the World Grand Prix.
-It was held from 30 September–6 October 2018 at the Citywest Hotel in Dublin, Ireland.
+It was held from 30 September to 6 October 2018 at the Citywest Hotel in Dublin, Ireland.

 The defending champion Daryl Gurney lost to Michael van Gerwen 1–4 in the semi-finals.

 Notably during the tournament, Dave Chisnall hit the highest ever losing average in a World Grand Prix match, when he averaged 97.78 in his 3–1 defeat in the quarter-finals to Michael van Gerwen.

 Van Gerwen went on to lift his fourth World Grand Prix title, defeating Peter Wright 5–2 in the final.

 Prize money

 The total prize money remained at £400,000.
 The following is the breakdown of the fund: